TobArc/privacy-aware-image-classification-with-kNN/README.md

 ![system_anim](https://github.com/TobArc/privacy-aware-image-classification-with-kNN/assets/98497332/2fc03eab-cee0-46f8-bf63-147d71867d01)

+Figure 1: During pretraining 1), the image encoder is trained to extract representative features.
+The knowledge-storing phase 2) utilizes the pre-trained (now frozen) encoder to extract and store task-relevant knowledge from the training data.
+During inference 3), that knowledge allows the classification of query images through majority voting on the top-k similar embeddings.

 ## Key Features 🔑
 - Open-source implementation including a previously unpublished baseline method and performance-improving contributions
 - Integration of k-NN classifier with recent vision-based foundation models